sketchpacks/docs/developers/publishing/providing-plugin-updates.md

 The latest [Sketch beta](http://sketchplugins.com/d/229-updating-plugins) allows for plugin updates right from within Sketch itself. 👏🏽

-Allowing your users to apply updates from within Sketch is done by simply adding a new property, `appcastURL`, to your `manifest.json` file.
+Allowing your users to apply updates from within Sketch is done by simply adding a new property, `appcast`, to your `manifest.json` file.

 ```